Duccioo/Markdown-HTML/README.md

 simple python converter from markdown (using telegram version MARKDOWN V2) to HTML without any use of external libraries!!

-#Example:
+# Example:
-imort the library in your file
+import the library in your file
 then:

 ```python